harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/_sto-supported-scanners.md

-If you use a scanner that isn't listed in the following table, you can still ingest data into STO.
+If you use a scanner that isn't listed in the following table, you can still ingest your scan results into STO.
 For a full description of the workflow, go to [Ingest Results from Custom or Unsupported Scanners](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingesting-issues-from-other-scanners.md).

 <table>
     <tr>